A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-~\cite{DBLP:conf/cvpr/HuangD0ZS24} As in TFPOC~\cite{DBLP:conf/wacv/Shi0Z24}, the authors in~\cite{DBLP:conf/cvpr/HuangD0ZS24} exploited a detection-based approach relying on the popular Segment Anything Model~\cite{DBLP:conf/iccv/KirillovMRMRGXW23} for instance segmentation.
+\paragraph{PseCo} As in TFPOC~\cite{DBLP:conf/wacv/Shi0Z24}, the authors in~\cite{DBLP:conf/cvpr/HuangD0ZS24} exploited a detection-based approach relying on the popular SAM~\cite{DBLP:conf/iccv/KirillovMRMRGXW23} for instance segmentation.
 Specifically, they introduced a framework termed Point, Segment and Count (PseCo).
-Different from TFPOC, PseCo does not use uniform grid points to prompt the Segment Anything Model to segment all objects.
-Indeed, the authors argued that using grid points may fall short in capturing all objects, particularly in densely crowded scenes, leading to the omission of many small objects and making this approach unsuitable for object counting.
-Although increasing the density of grid points could help address this limitation, it would result in substantial computational overhead, as a significant number of points would still target background regions.
-This makes such an approach impractical for real-world use.
-Thus, in~\cite{DBLP:conf/cvpr/HuangD0ZS24} a class-agnostic object localization that estimates a heatmap of all objects was proposed.
-From this heatmap, object point coordinates are inferred and are used to feed the Segment Anything Model.
-Following this step, PseCo introduced a second stage that leveraged another foundation model alongside the Segment Anything Model, namely the popular Contrastive Language–Image Pretraining (CLIP) model~\cite{DBLP:conf/icml/RadfordKHRGASAM21}.
-Specifically, CLIP is used to classify the regions found in the first stage with respect to the given exemplars.
-To encourage a discriminative classification among mask proposals, a novel hierarchical knowledge distillation between mask proposals was also proposed.
+Different from TFPOC, PseCo does not use uniform grid points to prompt SAM to segment all objects.
+Indeed, the authors argued that using grid points may fall short in capturing all objects, particularly in densely crowded scenes, leading to the omission of many small objects. \csname rev1\endcsname{Although increasing the density of grid points could help address this limitation, it would result in substantial computational overhead.
+Thus, a class-agnostic object localization method was proposed in~\cite{DBLP:conf/cvpr/HuangD0ZS24}, estimating a heatmap from which object coordinates are inferred and used to guide SAM. then introduced a second stage that integrates another foundation model, the Contrastive Language–Image Pretraining (CLIP) model~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, to classify regions identified in the first stage based on given exemplars.}

+\paragraph{CountDiff}\csname rev4round3\endcsname{Hui et al.~\cite{DBLP:conf/eccv/HuiWRL24} proposed CountDiff, a framework designed to boost CAC by leveraging knowledge from a pre-trained diffusion model.
+To encode exemplar-specific information, CountDiff learns an object-specific embedding by mapping image features into the text embedding space, enabling the diffusion model to interpret the visual characteristics of the target object.
+To enhance generalization in CAC, CountDiff complements this with an object-agnostic embedding, capturing transferable knowledge from the diffusion model’s cross-attention layers.
+By combining both embeddings, the framework effectively exploits cross-attention maps to identify regions relevant for CAC.
+Finally, a lightweight test-time adaptation step fine-tunes the object-specific embedding using the provided exemplars, further boosting accuracy on novel objects.}